jingwenli0312/HCVRP_DRL/README.md

 * Matplotlib (optional, only for plotting)

 ## Details
-For more details, please see the fleet_v3 and fleet_v5 for HCVRP with 3 vehicles and 5 vehicles, respectively.
+For more details, please see the fleet_v3 and fleet_v5 for HCVRP with three vehicles and five vehicles, respectively.